 1. Open plan living

-Once the design trend du jour, open plan living could very well become a thing of the past if the current 'new normal' persists well into 2021 and beyond.
+Once the design trend du jour, open plan living could very well become a thing of the past.

 Zoning will replace open-plan in a phenomenon being referred to as ‘broken-plan’.
 Retaining the spacious feel of an open plan design, the trend employs the use of screens, freestanding furniture, cabinetry and house plants to create distinct zones and nest-like nooks intended for cooking, relaxing and entertaining.